SylwiaMe/todomvc-automation/README.md

 ## ToDo (if more time given)
 - Collaborate with Developers to write more consistent IDs for elements across frameworks.
 This will speed up future automation.
+- Use comments to write documentation for each test, providing more context
+- Inform testers of failing test (checkSpecialCharsRenderCorrectly).
+This is meant to fail because the application doesn't have the expected behaviour.
+Once special chars are fixed the test will pass.
 - More rigorous tests for Boundary Values Analysis
 - Wider coverage - more browsers and frameworks - the HomePage file caters for this.
 We can run our tests for every framework and adjust locators as needed.
 - Reordering Todos - (as it is not working atm) try to propose solution and test it
 - Refactoring more code where needed
-- screenshots - keep/remove where needed
+- Screenshots - keep/remove where needed

 ## Done
 - Replaced thread.sleep with implicit wait